2023 Most Focused Bachelor’s Degree Colleges for General Human Resources Management/Personnel Administration in District of Columbia

 Avg Cost*

-For this year’s “Schools for a Bachelor’s Highly Focused on HR Management Major in District of Columbia” ranking, we looked at 2 colleges that offer a degree in general human resources management/personnel administration.
-The colleges and universities that top this list are recognized because their general human resources management/personnel administration program is one of the largest majors offered at the school.
+This year’s “Schools for a Bachelor’s Highly Focused on HR Management Major in District of Columbia” ranking analyzed 2 colleges that offered a degree in general human resources management/personnel administration.
+This a ranking of the schools where the largest percentage of students has enrolled in general human resources management/personnel administration.

 See our ranking methodology to learn more.